 The Lawrence Hall of Science is UC Berkeley’s public science center and a destination for science fun for more than 40 years.
 Come visit our featured and ongoing exhibits—and explore science by doing science.

-Tinker with unexpected materials, build moving sculptures, design wind turbines, engineer cars for an obstacle course, and tell your story with stop-motion.
+Tinker with unexpected materials, design wind turbines, and tell your story with stop-motion in select elements from the Design Quest exhibit.

 Feb.
 7–May 3, 2015